vkeggers/DeNovo-Nematode-Pipeline/Getting _Started.md

 wsl --install
 ```

 This will take a few moments.
 It will not work if you have wsl already.
 It will prompt you for a username and password.
+Restart your computer once it is done installing.
+You will know that it is done when you see the username to set pop up.

+Open the powershell, look for your username, and try linux commands now.
+Hopefully, it worked.

-It will then create a linux folder.
-Navigate through the file system and find your username.
+Also, this process will create a linux folder.
+Explore the file system and find your username in this linux folder.
 Files you download through scp or sftp will likely end up here by default.

 </details>